BloomTechEng/.github/PULL_REQUEST_TEMPLATE.md

 ## Additional Resources
-- Link to Trello Card: <!-- https://trello.com/b/MrfSF5yE/core-platform -->
+Trello card number:

-- Link to documentation, if any:
+Additional documentation, if any:

 ## How Has This Been Tested?

 <!-- Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration -->

-- [ ] Test A
-- [ ] Test B

 #### Type of Test Done: <!-- Delete the ones that do not apply -->
 - Unit